JimLynchCodes/SD-whitepaper/README.md

 # 9) Cancel All

-Cancelling all stop orders for a given symbol is surprisingly very difficult on ThinkOrSwim and the Scwab.com website.
+Canceling all stop orders for a given symbol is surprisingly very difficult on ThinkOrSwim and the Scwab.com website.

 On our platform just click the "cancel all for this symbol" button and click "yes" on the confirmation popup.